-Reading extra material about the origins of life
+Reading extra material about the inequality of wealth

-Use the comments to describe how you went about extracting key information from the paragraph that added to your growing knowledge about the origins of life, and also what questions did the material raise?
+Use the comments to describe how you went about extracting key information from the paragraph that added to your growing knowledge about the inequality of wealth, and also what questions did the material raise?

 © University of East Anglia